The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Scotland: Jonathan Epstein of Celebrated Experiences.

 Restaurants the locals love

-In Edinburgh: The Scran and Scallie is a gastropub helmed by Tom Kitchin, who earned a Michelin star for his restaurant The Kitchin.
-The food here—including favorites such as steak pie and fish-and-chips—is fantastic, with a great energy to boot.
+The Scran and Scallie is an Edinburgh gastropub helmed by Tom Kitchin (who earned a Michelin star for his restaurant The Kitchin).
+The food here—including favorites such as steak pie and fish-and-chips—is locally sourced, authentic, and delicious.
+The crowd is mostly local with a sprinkling of in-the-know travelers.
+The pub has fun energy—elevated, but with zero pretension.

 Meal worth the splurge

 Haggis, of course!
 The national dish of Scotland, it’s traditionally served with “neeps and tatties” (turnips and potatoes).
-You may not want to look up exactly what haggis is, but everyone who visits Scotland should taste it.
-It’s often offered as a starter, so you can hedge your bets with a main course such as Dover sole or venison.
+You may not want to look up exactly what haggis is, but most everyone who visits Scotland should taste it.
+It’s often offered as a starter, so you can hedge your bets with a main course such as Dover sole, Angus beef, or venison.

 Prime picnic spot

 The top of Arthur’s Seat in Edinburgh.
-You shouldn’t just gaze up at this dormant volcano in the middle of the city; you should stroll up the mount to take in the fresh air and views at the top.
+You shouldn’t just gaze up at this dormant volcano in the middle of the city; walk up the mount to take in the fresh air and views at the top.
 Alternatively, you can drive to the top, where there’s plenty of parking.

 What to See and Do